Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo

-In \cref{fig:highlight_classes_klm}, we see that the \class{L}-types identified in $z_2$-$z_4$ exhibit a bimodality in terms of their slope in $z_1$, further shown in spectral domain in \cref{fig:feature_overview_feature_spectra_which_classes}.
-This dichotomy is not caused by the normalization of the spectra.
-Instead, we find that previously classified \class{L}-types with intermediate slope such as \nuna{606}{Brangane} are classified either as \class{M} or \class{S} as they lack the \SI{2.0}{\micro\meter}-feature, refer to upper focus (c) and lower focus (c) in \cref{fig:highlight_classes_klm}.
-We regard the slope variability of \class{L}-types classified here as intrinsic to the class, supported by \nuna{599}{Luisa}, which has both a blue and a red spectrum, refer to the upper foci (b) and (d) and the the lower focus (d) in \cref{fig:highlight_classes_klm}.
+In \cref{fig:highlight_classes_klm} we see that the \class{L}-types identified in $z_2$-$z_4$ exhibit a bimodality in terms of their slope in $z_1$, further shown in the spectral domain in \cref{fig:feature_overview_feature_spectra_which_classes}.
+This dichotomy is not caused by the normalisation of the spectra.
+Instead, we find that previously classified \class{L}-types with intermediate slope such as \nuna{606}{Brangane} are classified either as \class{M} or \class{S} as they lack the \SI{2.0}{\micro\meter} feature (see subpanels (c) and (h) in \cref{fig:highlight_classes_klm}).
+We regard the slope variability of the \class{L}-types classified here as intrinsic to the class, supported by \nuna{599}{Luisa}, which has both a blue and a red spectrum (see subpanels (b), (d), and (i) in \cref{fig:highlight_classes_klm}).